vamsibanda/forex-rl-challenge/README.md

 you can contact me for subscribing to a real-time feed of the environment summary.

-Your objecive results here can also attract business opportunities including job offers.
+Your objective results here can also attract business opportunities incl. job offers.

 # Bonus
 PyTorch implementation of Multi-processed training of a shared model where batches